ImmoMakelaarVergelijker

 • To go from metres to m²: multiply two lengths together.

-• To go from m² back to metres, you need extra information: at least one of the two sides.
+• To go from m² back to metres, you need extra information: at least one of the two sides, or the assumption that the shape is square (then use the square root).

 Example: